deepstreamLite/akka-deepstream-integration/readme.md

 ##### Front end

 The web interface is self contained and relies on CDNs for dependencies.
-As such you should just be able to open the `index.html` file.
+You should just be able to open the `index.html` file in a browser of your choice.